-The end of the Rinajni trekking ended at the road that lead us down to our homestay.
-We were all so hyped to have accomplished the 3-day Mt Rinjani trek and we tipped our guide and porters 50,000 rupiah each for their efforts!
+The end of the Mount Rinajni trek ended at the road that lead us down to our homestay.
+We were all so hyped to have accomplished the 3-day Mount Rinjani trek and we tipped our guide and porters 50,000 IDR each for their efforts!

 Like I said at the beginning of this article, we paid USD $100 per person, so expect to pay this amount or more depending on your budget and your negotiating abilities.

-Alternatively, you can book online in advance to guarantee a fixed price for your Mt Rinjani Trekking.
+Alternatively, you can book online in advance to guarantee a fixed price for your Mount Rinjani trek.